-Requirements – Eligible candidates must have master’s degrees, PE licenses, and eight years of post-licensure engineering experience.
-ASCE certifications are overseen by Civil Engineering Certification, Inc. and accredited by Council of Engineering & Scientific Specialty Boards (CESB).
+Eligible candidates must have master’s degrees, PE licenses, and eight years of post-licensure engineering experience.
+ASCE certifications are overseen by Civil Engineering Certification, Inc. and accredited by the Council of Engineering & Scientific Specialty Boards (CESB).

 The American Academy of Environmental Engineers & Scientists also offers board certification specifically for environmental engineers.
 Candidates who meet the Academy’s requirements can call themselves Board Certified Environmental Engineers (BCEE).
 Environmental engineering is a very diverse field, however, so one typically becomes board-certified in one of the following concentrations:

 A BCEE-designated environmental engineer is considered a true expert in whatever area in which he or she is certified.
 Such an advanced credential is only available to those with the education and experience necessary to sustain that role.
 Eligibility requirements include:

-A number of environmental engineering organizations offer their own professional certifications, which usually target a particular skill or specialty.
+Several environmental engineering organizations offer professional certifications, which usually target a particular skill or specialty.
 These certifications can give one an edge when competing for jobs or advancements.
 Examples of other relevant professional certifications and associated organizations include:

 Aspiring environmental engineers may be curious about potential earnings and projected growth of openings into the future.
-Fortunately for people seeking careers in this field, environmental engineering is both relatively lucrative and secure with respect to future job opportunities.
+Fortunately for people seeking careers in this field, environmental engineering is both relatively lucrative and secure concerning future job opportunities.

-Earnings – The U.S. Bureau of Labor Statistics (BLS May 2019) reported environmental engineers earned a mean annual salary of $94,220.
+The U.S. Bureau of Labor Statistics (BLS May 2020) reported environmental engineers earned a mean annual salary of $96,890.
 Wages were highest for professionals working in architectural, engineering, and related services followed by management, scientific, and technical consulting services, and state government.
 In more detailed terms, here’s a breakdown of salary data in environmental engineering:

-Also, data from PayScale (2020)—a site for self-reported salaries—suggests that environmental engineers with project management, regulatory compliance, environmental compliance, and engineering design experience also tend to earn more.
+Also, data from PayScale (2021)—a site for self-reported salaries—suggests that environmental engineers with project management, regulatory compliance, environmental compliance, and engineering design experience also tend to earn more.